Canop/safecloset/website/docs/usage.md

 If you have some text in the clipboard, you may paste it in the current cell with <kbd>ctrl</kbd><kbd>v</kbd>.

-!!!Note
-	You can't currently copy *from* SafeCloset, as it looks a little too much like a security hazard, but this may change in the future.

 # Advice